 Appliance, Electronic & Bulb Recycling

-Appliances, Electronics (computers and televisions from residential customers only) and Flourescent bulbs can be taken to the landfill.
-Please view the Landfill_fee_scheduleas charges do apply.
+Appliances, Electronics (computers and televisions from residential customers only) and Flourescent bulbs can be taken to the landfill convenience area for recycling (check in at the landfill scale).
+Please view the 2015 Tipping Fee Rate Schedule (revised 7.1.15) as charges apply.